manticoresoftware/manticoresearch/manual/Read_this_first.md

 You cannot combine the 2 modes and need to decide which one you want to follow.
 If you are unsure **our recommendation is to follow the RT mode** as if even you need a plain index you can build it with a separate plain index config and import to your main Manticore instance.

-The Real-time index can be used in both RT and plain modes.
-In RT mode a RT index is defined with a `CREATE TABLE` command, while in plain mode it is defined in the configuration file.
-Plain (offline) indexes are supported only in plain mode.
-Plain indexes cannot be created in RT mode, but existing plain indexes made in plain mode can converted as Real-time indexes and imported in RT mode.
+Real-time indexes can be used in both RT and plain modes.
+In RT mode an RT index is defined with a `CREATE TABLE` command, while in plain mode it is defined in the configuration file.
+Plain (offline) indexes are supported only in the plain mode.
+Plain indexes cannot be created in the RT mode, but existing plain indexes made in the plain mode can be [converted](Adding_data_from_external_storages/Adding_data_from_indexes/Attaching_a_plain_index_to_RT_index) to real-time indexes and [imported](Adding_data_from_external_storages/Adding_data_from_indexes/Importing_index) in the RT mode.

 #### SQL vs JSON
 Manticore provides multiple ways and interfaces to manage your schemas and data, but the two main are: